 Detailed Description of Conduct of Course

 In addition to lecture, students will work collaboratively on assignments created to help students understand the mathematics introduced throughout history.
-Calculators and computers will be used to present and work the material in and outside class.
-Further, the process standards call for students to be able to communicate their mathematical thinking clearly to peers and faculty.
-A presentation would fulfill this requirement, as would in-class group work, and so is recommended as part of this course.
+Modern and classical forms of technology will be used to present and work the material in and outside class.

-Students will demonstrate content understanding via written (and/or oral) exams, written homework problems, collaborative work in class, and a final project presented to the class.
+Students will demonstrate content understanding via tests, homework problems, collaborative work in class, class discussion, and/or course projects.

 Other Course Information